Edward W. Rose Postdoctoral Scholars Program

 Postdocs come to the Lab along several paths.
 Some are recruited by individual Lab programs as part of ongoing research endeavors.
 Others choose to come to Cornell using fellowships from outside sources, and some are selected as part of the Lab’s own annual competitive postdoctoral scholars program.

 Edward W. Rose Postdoctoral Fellowships

 Edward W. Rose Postdoctoral Fellowships are awarded via an annual competition open to any exceptional scholar having a recent Ph.D. whose interests and projects align with the Lab’s mission “…to interpret and conserve the earth’s biological diversity through research, citizen science, and education focused on birds.”
-Two to four 2-year fellowships are awarded annually, with applications due on September 8th.
+Two to four 2-year fellowships are typically awarded annually, with applications due on September 8th.
 Please note that given the uncertainties related to the COVID-19 pandemic in Fall 2020, we will be taking a one-year pause in this competition, which will re-open for applications in September 2021.

 Program-Sponsored Postdoctoral Opportunities

 Many postdocs are recruited into the Cornell Lab community as collaborators on projects in our research and outreach programs.
 Such opportunities arise regularly but unpredictably, and may be funded by grants, contracts, or philanthropic donors.
 The best way to learn about these opportunities is through direct contact with Lab scientists in your discipline (see our Programs page).
 Also important are any listservs in your discipline that are standard advertising venues for postdoctoral positions.
 Most program-sponsored postdoctoral opportunities are also advertised on the Cornell University jobs website.